Hyperaktiv-ai/hyperaktiv.github.io/pages/GTM_Setup.md

 ````
 You can also add event properties if you want.

+# Integration with Hyperaktiv

+1. Request an authentication key from us on [Slack community]
+2. Create your Amplitude project :
+   * [US based](https://app.amplitude.com/signup){:target="_blank"}{:rel="noopener noreferrer"}
+   * [EU based](https://app.eu.amplitude.com/signup){:target="_blank"}{:rel="noopener noreferrer"}
+3. Copy the API key, or leave the page open
+4. Go to :
+    1. "Data" in the top menu > "Destinations" > "Add destination"
+    2. Search for "BigQuery"
+    3. Check both checkboxes (it might be that the second one is not available yet, it's fine)
+    4. Choose a frequency of 3h, then "Next"
+    5. Dataset : put the name of your company
+    6. Service Account key : upload the service account file we provided, then "Next"
+    7. Data Destination Name : set "Hyperaktiv"

 # Tracking configuration in GTM

-As you added the previous javascript snippets to your website / app, we can now capture those events in GTM.
+As you added the previous Javascript snippets to your website / app, we can now capture those events in GTM.

 ## Triggers
 Create 1 trigger for each event that is pushed in GTM's datalayer (select the type ``Custom event``) :